cjzcpsyx/CS186/hw5/README.md

 - Likewise, you may be interested in looking at the functions `LogFile.java` has for generating and appending log records, such as `logAbort`, `logCommit`, and `logWrite`.
 Note that not all logs are the same length.

-- After you are done with rollback, make sure that your `raf` file pointer is at the beginning of the last complete log record.
+- After you are done with rollback, make sure that your `raf` file pointer is at the end of the last complete log record, `currentOffset`.

 ### Exercise 3: LogFile.recover()